juannpmari/OpenCV-real-time-image-filtering/README.md

 # Cameo

-This app takes video stream from webcam and applies different processing techniques in real time, which can be selected using the keyboard:
+This app takes real time video stream from webcam and applies different processing techniques, which can be selected using the keyboard:
   * space: take screenshot.
 Saved as /screenshot.png
   * tab: start/stop video recording.
 Saved as /screencast.avi
   * x: start/stop bounding box drawing for real time face tracking